MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/usbcon/how-to-select-a-usb-interface-setting--uwp-app-.md

 ---
 Description: Use the UsbInterfaceSetting object to get the current setting and set a setting in the interface.
-title: How to select a USB interface setting (Windows Store app)
+title: How to select a USB interface setting (UWP app)
 author: windows-driver-content
 ms.author: windowsdriverdev
 ms.date: 04/20/2017